manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	**Note:** The General Purpose or Transaction Processing template and the Data Warehouse template create an Oracle Database with the `COMPATIBLE` initialization parameter set to `12.2.0.0.0`.
 This ensures that the new features in Oracle Database 21c are compatible with older versions of the database up to version 12c Release 2.
 	-->

-	> For more complex environments, you can select the Custom Database option.
+	> For environments that are more complex, you can select the Custom Database option.
 This option does not use any templates and it usually increases the time taken to create an Oracle Database.
 	>> For this lab, do not select this option.

 4. The Database Identification window displays pre-filled names and the System Identifier (SID) for Oracle Database.